Common questions and answers in relation to vehicle specifications.

 How many driving lights can I have on my motor vehicle?

 A maximum of four driving headlamps are permitted on a motor vehicle in addition to the standard headlamps.
 The lights must be wired so they only operate with the vehicle's high-beam lights.
 The mounting of these lights must be at the front of the vehicle.
-More information see Lighting and instrumentation
+For more information see Cars - Lighting and instrumentation

 I don't like the convex mirrors that have been fitted to my new vehicle can I take them off?